Salvador

 towards developing his own style.
 Some trends in Dalí's

-work that would continue throughout his life were already
+work that would continue throughout his life were

-evident in the 1920s, however: Dalí omnivorously
+already evident in the 1920s, however: Dalí

-devoured influences of all styles of art he could find
+omnivorously devoured influences of all styles of

-and then produced works ranging from the most academic
+art he could find and then produced works ranging

-classicism to the most cutting edge avant garde, sometimes
+from the most academic classicism to the most cutting

-in separate works, and sometimes combined.
-Exhibitions
+edge avant garde, sometimes in separate works, and

-and mixtures of praise and puzzled debate from critics.
+puzzled debate from critics.

 1929